-Winlight has mastered polishing techniques for all types of materials: low expansion coefficient (silica, Zerodur, ULE, etc.) and infrared (ZnSe, germanium, silica) optics, as well as optical-grade glass (Schott, Ohara, etc.), crystals (silica, Fluorine (CaF2), BaF2, etc.), ceramics (SiC) and metals (copper, aluminum, stainless and regular steel, Invar, etc.)
+Winlight Systems has mastered polishing techniques for all types of materials: low expansion coefficient (silica, Zerodur, ULE, etc.) and infrared (ZnSe, germanium, silica) optics, as well as optical-grade glass (Schott, Ohara, etc.), crystals (silica, Fluorine (CaF2), BaF2, etc.), ceramics (SiC) and metals (copper, aluminum, stainless and regular steel, Invar, etc.)

 The degree of polishing precision also depends on the shape and size of the part in question.
 In addition, we have developed a proprietary technology for making image slicers, suited to volume production.

 These slice type mirrors are produced with sharp edges (without bevels, chips or chamfers), which allows us to produce edges accurate to within a few microns.
 Winlight makes specific slicers for different formats (plane, curved, aspherical).
 This technology is perfectly suited to components for upcoming giant telescopes, in particular the Extremely Large Telescope (ELT), the Giant Magellan Telescope (GMT), etc.